 The microstructure of Aloe vera (L.) skin powder were analyzed using SEM (Scanning Electron Microscopy) JSM T-100, JEOL, Japan.
-Samples were dehydrated by putting them into critical point drying equipment, then fastened with a special glue to stub (samples holder).
-Samples were left to dry for $\pm 1$ day.
-Samples were coated with pure gold or carbon for 1 h at a coating evaporator machine prior to be observed and their microscopic photos taken by scanning electron microscope (SEM) machine.
+Samples were dehydrated by putting it's into critical point drying equipment, then fastened with a special glue to stub (samples holder).
+Samples were let them dried for $\pm 1$ day.
+Samples were coated with pure gold or carbon for 1 h at a coating evaporator machine prior to be observed and taken its microscopic photos by scanning electron microscope (SEM) machine.